 - Stories are easy to share, as we have been doing for thousands of years.

-It’s only logical that stories can enhance your whiteboard animation video by creating a hard-to-resist introduction.
+It’s only logical that stories can enhance your whiteboard and cartoon animation video by creating a hard-to-resist introduction.
 If you take a look at the numerous videos we’ve done (on YouTube or Vimeo), you will see that we love making up stories.

 Now, as much as we love a great story, we wouldn’t do that if it didn’t promote engagement and drive conversions!